SiddeshSambasivam/newscastAPI/README.md

 - **Keywords:** You can search for any news articles which contains the keyword (using exact match).
 - **timeperiod** You can specify the time period that you want articles to be published on.
 For example, search for `trump` from `03-01-2021` to `06-01-2021`.
 There is also an additional option of choosing how many articles to be returned for each day for any given keyword with in a timeperiod.

+The API provides the following data for each news article,

+1. Headline
+2. Source
+3. url to the article
+4. published timestamp
+5. category
+6. country

 Other options and features are still under development.

 ## **Goal of the project:**